RobotecAI/rai/README.md

 ## Manipulation demo

 We are actively working on integrating RAI with Vision-Language-Action (VLA) models to further extend the generalization capabilities of RAI.
-The upcoming manipulation demo will showcase a practical use case where a single prompt can be used to instruct a robotic arm to perform specific tasks.
+The upcoming manipulation demo will showcase a practical use case where a single prompt can be used to instruct a robotic arm to perform a series of specific tasks.
 For more details about our plans and ongoing work related to the integration and fine-tuning of VLA models, please refer to [manipulation.md](docs/manipulation.md).

 # Further documentation